-These people may include those involved in administering vaccines (such as vaccinators and administration staff and health professionals who work with you).
-Everyone who accesses the AIR is trained to keep the information safe.
+- people involved in managing or administering vaccines (such as vaccinators and administration staff) and other health professionals who work with you (such as your GP and hospital staff);

 After your information is collected

-The information collected as part of the AIR may be used for:
+The information collected as part of the AIR processes may be used for: